plone/plone.recipe.zope2zeoserver/README.txt

   The filename where ZEO will write its socket file.
   Defaults to var/zeo.zdsock.

+authentication-database
+  The filename for a authentication database.
+Only accounts listed in this database will be allowed to access the ZEO server.

+authentication-realm
+  The authentication realm.
+Defaults to 'ZEO'

 zeo-conf-additional
   Give additional lines to zeo.conf.
 Make sure you indent any lines after the one with the parameter.